trieuhaivo/trieuhaivo.github.io/content/posts/graham-center-pantry/graham-center-pantry.md

 draft: false

-summary: "A trip to Graham Center and Visit Food Pantry of FIU"
+summary: "🥫 A trip to Graham Center and Visit Food Pantry of FIU"

 categories: ["Life"]
 tags: ["FIU", "Food", "Graham-Center"]